What Is Stratis?

 Stratis isn’t a coin.
 It’s a Blockchain-as-a-Service (BaaS) platform that facilitates the development of blockchain-based applications.
-Using the Stratis lite clients, side chains, and robust APIs, you don’t have to support an entire blockchain network.
+Using the Stratis lite clients, side chains, and robust APIs, you get the benefits of a blockchain without having to support an entire blockchain network.

 The one-click deployer expands further than the Stratis blockchain, though.
 You can also deploy a sidechain to other major platforms like Bitcoin, Ethereum, Lisk, and BitShares tapping into features that aren’t offered natively in-house.

 Each blockchain that you deploy using Stratis is a private sidechain.
 Sidechains allow for customizability while still taking advantage of the secure infrastructure of the parent chain.